 The Group’s stable profitability and the successful positioning of the Björn Borg brand largely originate from the business model, which facilitates a geographical and product expansion with limited operational risk and capital investment.

-Björn Borg’s business model utilizes the Group’s own companies as well as a network of distributors and licensees, which on the basis of a license from Björn Borg manage a product area and/ or a geographical market.
-The network also includes Björn Borg stores operated by either the Group or external distributors or franchisees.
+Björn Borg’s business model utilizes the Group’s own companies as well as a network of external distributors and licensees, who on the basis of a license from Björn Borg manage a product area and/ or a geographical market.
+The network also includes Björn Borg stores operated either by the Group or by external distributors or franchisees.

 Björn Borg owns strategically important operations at every level of the value chain, from product development to distribution and retail sales.
 Underwear, Sports Apparel and bags External distribution Sweden, Finland, the Netherlands, Belgium, Germany and Denmark Björn Borg stores E-commerce Other retailers Product development Distribution Retail Brand Björn Borg – a service organization

 Footwear, eyewear, other Franchise Björn Borg stores Group companies and units that generate revenue and earnings.
 Licensees, external distributors and franchised Björn Borg stores whose sales generate royalties or other revenue for Björn Borg.